data-science-lab-amsterdam/skippa/README.md

 - [ ] Investigate if Skippa can directly extend sklearn's Pipeline
 - [ ] Validation of pipeline steps
 - [ ] Input validation in transformers
+- [ ] Check how GridSearch (or other param search) works with Skippa
 - [ ] Support arbitrary transformer (if column-preserving)
 - [ ] Eliminate the need to call columns explicitly
 - [ ] Add more transformations